A note on UFD: Introduction

-This extends a result of Huneke \cite{h} who investigated $e(R)< 3$.
-We denote the set of prime ideals of height one by $\Spec^1(R)$.
-It may be nice to mention that Auslander and Buchsbaum essentially focused on $\fp\in\Spec^1(R)$ of finite projective dimension with $\depth(R/\fp)\geq\dim R-2$ (see \cite[Cor 2]{AB}).
-In \S 5 we deal with the Gorenstein analogue.
-Also, we show:
+Let $\Spec^1(R)$ denote the set of prime ideals of height one.
+Auslander and Buchsbaum essentially studied primes $\fp \in \Spec^1(R)$ with finite projective dimension and $\depth(R/\fp) \geq \dim R - 2$; see \cite[Corollary 2]{AB}.
+In \S5, we consider the Gorenstein analogue and show: